jbakse/compform_site/content/noise/index.md

 #### Noise(x)

 This example uses the `noise()` function to create variation.
-It control over the amplitude, frequency, and character of the variation.
+It has control over the amplitude, frequency, and character of the variation.
 It also provides independent (and robust) repeatability.

 {% js-lab "sketches/sketch_noise/sketch.js" %}